ForgedApps/backstage-catalog-webhook-plugin/README.md

        remoteEndpoint: 'https://your-remote-endpoint.com/webhook'
        intervalMinutes: 10  # Optional, defaults to 10 if not specified
        secret: 'your-secret-key'  # Optional, but recommended for security
+       batchSize: 500  # Optional, defaults to 500 if not specified
    ```

    Replace `https://your-remote-endpoint.com/webhook` with the actual URL where you want to send catalog updates, and `your-secret-key` with a secure secret of your choice.